 Ransomware attacks

 Ransomware is malware that blocks access to an organization’s systems until a payment (ransom) is made to restore it.
-According to the WEF Global Cybersecurity Outlook, 45% of surveyed organizations across industries ranked it among their top security risks, and businesses in the financial sector are no exception.

 In 2024, over 65% of financial companies were targeted by such incidents.
 While not all attempts were successful—52% of efforts to compromise backups failed—they still caused substantial financial damage.
 Organizations in the financial services industry that fell victim reported an average cost of $2 million to recover their data.